 Their mission is to enhance value for beef and dairy farmers and the agri-food industry through superior animal health.

-Editor-in-Chief Michael Doherty is currently Chairperson of the BVD Technical Working Group at Animal Health Ireland.
+Editor-in-Chief Michael Doherty is currently a Director of Animal Health Ireland.